behiever/Megascans-UE4LiveLink/README.md

 ![Screenshot](/resources/HighresScreenshot00001.jpg)

+The [Megascans LiveLink](https://www.megascans.se) for UE4 is a runtime plugin for Unreal Engine 4 that lets you import assets from the Megascans Library with just a few clicks.
+The plugin works with Megascans Bridge to give you the best library manager/importer/downloader tool for your assets.

-When we started this project having it be open-source was always a top priority.
-The Megascans LiveLink is written 100% in Python using the **UnrealEnginePython** plugin for Unreal Engine 4, which is developed by :
+The LiveLink is written 100% in Python using the [**UnrealEnginePython**](https://github.com/20tab/UnrealEnginePython) plugin for Unreal Engine 4, which is developed by :

 Roberto De Ioris (20Tab S.r.l. http://20tab.com) with sponsorship from Accademia Italiana Videogiochi (http://aiv01.it), Kite & Lightning (http://kiteandlightning.la/) and GOODTH.INC (https://www.goodthinc.com/).